fluxcd/flagger/docs/gitbook/tutorials/canary-helm-chart.md

 Promotion completed!
 Scaling down frontend.test
 ```

-You can monitor the canary deployment with Grafana, open the Flagger dashboard,
+You can monitor the canary deployment with Grafana.
+Open the Flagger dashboard,
 select `test` from the namespace dropdown, `frontend-primary` from the primary dropdown and `frontend` from the
 canary dropdown.

 ![Flagger Grafana Dashboard](https://raw.githubusercontent.com/stefanprodan/flagger/master/docs/screens/demo-frontend-dashboard.png)

-Now let's trigger a canary deployment for the `backend` app, but this time you'll change a value in the configmap:
+Now trigger a canary deployment for the `backend` app, but this time you'll change a value in the configmap:

 ```bash
 helm upgrade -i backend flagger/podinfo/ \